cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/welcome.md

             title="Direct link to heading"></a>
     </h2>
     <p>
         The CyberConnect Protocol is built with and for developers.
-Don't hesitate to join our vibrant{" "}
+Join our vibrant{" "}
         <a
             href="https://discord.com/invite/cUc8VRGmPs"
             target="_blank"
             rel="noopener noreferrer">
             Discord community
         </a>{" "}
-        where you will find channels specifically dedicated to developers and hackathon events.
+        where you will find channels dedicated to developers and hackathon events.
     </p>
     <br></br>
     <p>